 Types of orthodontic treatment

 First of all, the type of treatment plan you choose will determine the amount of time it takes to correct your bite and whether you can straighten teeth without braces.

 Metal braces and clear aligners

 If you have metal braces or clear aligners, it will take anywhere from several months to three years for the treatment to correct your bite.
 These types of braces are the most effective orthodontic treatment available, and you visit your ortho for regular adjustments.
-Additionally, if you require severe alignment correction, traditional braces may be your only option.
+Additionally, if you require severe alignment correction, traditional metal braces may be your only option.

 Metal braces will limit your ability to whiten your teeth, but clear aligners can be combined with whitening treatments.